Lecturer at Washington University in St. Louis

 Data infrastructure and ML tooling

 I have built data warehouses, deletion systems, telemetry, liquidity-risk models, Spark and Airflow frameworks, and analytics pipelines across education, finance, and XR.
+The common thread is making complicated systems understandable enough to trust.

 Ilan Goodman smiling outdoors